-Checking and lubricating the brake and shift pedals
+Checking and lubricating the brake pedal

-The operation of the brake and shift pedals should be checked before each ride, and the pedal pivots should be lubricated if necessary.
+The operation of the brake pedal should be checked before each ride, and the pedal pivot should be lubricated if necessary.

+Recommended lubricant:

-Recommended lubricant: Lithium-soap-based grease (all-purpose grease)
+Lithium-soap-based grease

-Checking the wheel bearings
+Checking the wheel hub bearings

-The front and rear wheel bearings must be checked at the intervals specified in the periodic maintenance and lubrication chart.
-If there is play in a wheel hub or if a wheel does not turn smoothly, have a Yamaha dealer check the wheel bearings.
+The front and rear wheel hub bearings must be checked at the intervals specified in the periodic maintenance and lubrication chart.
+If there is play in a wheel hub or if a wheel does not turn smoothly, have a Yamaha dealer check the wheel hub bearings.

-Lubricating the rear suspension relay arm and connecting arm pivoting points
+Lubricating the rear suspension relay arm and connecting arm pivoting points brication chart.

-The rear suspension relay arm and connecting arm pivoting points must be lubricated at the intervals specified in the periodic maintenance and lubrication chart.
+The rear suspension relay arm and connecting arm pivoting points must be lubricated at the intervals specified in the periodic maintenance and lu-